tensorflow/tfjs-models/body-pix/README.md

 ![drawMask](./images/drawMask.jpg)

-*The above shows drawing a mask generated by `toMaskImageData` on top of an image and canvas using `toMask`.
+*The above shows drawing a mask generated by `toMask` on top of an image and canvas using `toMask`.
 In this case, `segmentationThreshold` was set to a lower value of 0.25, making the mask include more pixels.
 The top two images show the mask drawn on top of the image, and the second two images show the mask blurred by setting  `maskBlurAmount` to 9 before being drawn onto the image, resulting in a smoother transition between the person and the masked background.*

-#### `drawPixelatedMask`
+### bodyPix.drawPixelatedMask

-Draws an image onto a canvas and draws an `ImageData` containing a mask on top of it with a specified opacity; The `ImageData` is typically generated using `toColoredPartImageData`.
+Draws an image onto a canvas and draws an `ImageData` containing a mask on top of it with a specified opacity; The `ImageData` is typically generated using `toColoredPartMask`.
 Different from `drawMask`, this rendering function applies the pixelation effect to the BodyPix's body part segmentation prediction.
 This allows a user to display low resolution body part segmentation and thus offers an aesthetic interpretation of the body part segmentation prediction.

-##### Inputs
+#### Inputs

 * **canvas** The canvas to be drawn onto.
 * **image** The original image to apply the mask to.
 * **maskImage** An ImageData containing the mask.
-Ideally this should be generated by `toColoredPartImageData.`
+Ideally this should be generated by `toColoredPartMask`.
 * **maskOpacity** The opacity when drawing the mask on top of the image.
 Defaults to 0.7.
 Should be a float between 0 and 1.
 * **maskBlurAmount** How many pixels to blur the mask by.
 Defaults to 0.
 Should be an integer between 0 and 20.
 * **flipHorizontal** If the result should be flipped horizontally.
 Defaults to false.
 * **pixelCellWidth** The width of each pixel cell.
 Default to 10 px.

-##### Example usage
+#### Example usage

 ```javascript
 const imageElement = document.getElementById('person');